ITSLab-UAegean/ais-manipulation/README.md

 ## Overview

- This document provides a brief overview of process, as well as the data and tools required, to generate density maps using "AIS toolbox".
-The data used in this overview are decoded historical Automatic Identification System (AIS) data.
+ This document provides a brief overview of process, as well as the data and modules required for the processing of vessel track data.
+The data used in this overview are decoded historical Automatic Identification System (AIS) data from the area of Syros.
+The users can alter the configuration files to apply the full processing pipeline on their own data and according to their filtering criteria.